-One examination will be written in June, with the likelihood that it will be online (tba).
+One examination will be written in June.
 The examination will be out of 60 marks.
 There are usually several essay type questions in the paper.
 The questions will generally require students to engage with the theories and issues discussed throughout the course, with particular emphasis placed on the theories' application in an African and South African context.
 The examination is compulsory.
 An external examiner assesses the quality of both the examination paper and the students' answers.
-You will be advised on its format (online or in person) closer to examination time).
+You will be advised on its format (online or in person) closer to the examination time.